 Stiamo ancora traducendo il sito per questa lingua, quindi incontrerai traduzioni mancanti.
 Gli articoli e le guide sono disponibili solo in inglese al momento.
 Se desideri aiutarci a tradurre, unisciti al nostro Discord.

-Overview of Character Progression In New World there are 3 main areas in which your character will progress.
+In New World, Character Progression there are 3 main areas in which your character will progress.
 You gain experience towards your overall character level and will level up once you gain enough XP.
 Upon leveling up you will be awarded attribute points that can be used to increase one of 5 attributes in the game.
-Upon reaching max level, progressions shifts from leveling up your character, to leveling up your watermark / gear score.
+Upon reaching max level, progressions shift from leveling up your character to leveling up your Expertise / Gear Score.

-You will also gain experience for each weapon type you use in the game, and upon receiving enough experience for a particular weapon you will be awarded with a weapon mastery point to be spent on either an active or passive ability within that weapon's skill trees.
-Another form of main progression will come in the form of trade skills.
+You will also gain experience for each weapon type you use in the game.
+Upon receiving enough experience for a particular weapon, you will be awarded a weapon mastery point to be spent on either an active or passive ability within that weapon’s skill trees.
+Another form of the main progression will come in the form of trade skills.
 Trade skills consist of gathering, refining, and crafting.

 The points you earn while leveling your character can then be spent to level up your attributes, and those core attributes ultimately guide your overall build.
 How you spend those attribute points as you level will be crucial to your success in New World.
 As mentioned before, New World does not have a class based system so you have to make sure you tie your attribute points into the weapons you are wanting to use.